Democratic Presidential Candidates Back Away From Bernie Sanders’ Medicare For All

 — Truthout (@truthout) August 1, 2019

-As Bloomberg notes, during this week’s Democratic debates in Detroit almost everyone but Sanders backed away from the plan, embracing more conventional, Obamacare-like policies that would preserve private health insurance.
+As Bloomberg notes, during this week’s Democratic debates in Detroit, almost everyone but Sanders backed away from the plan, embracing more conventional, Obamacare-like policies that would preserve private health insurance.

 Front-runner Joe Biden has suggested that improving Obamacare would be the best way to go.